Toss Out the Chips -- Toss the Pigskin

 Put Together a Pet Parade

 Instead of inviting friends or family for a potluck, organize a pet walking get-together.
 Interacting with pets decreases blood pressure, cholesterol levels, and feelings of loneliness.
-Everyone will benefit from the chatter and the exercise.
+Everyone will benefit from the chatter and exercise.
 Don't have a dog?
 Offer to walk a neighbor's pet, or gather and deliver old towels to a local animal shelter -- petting a few pups while you're there, of course.

 Get All Tangled Up